joelhawksley/identity/components/slides.md

 # [fit] Functional <br> Purity

-^ So remember how we saw how React encouraged functional purity, minimizing side-affects?
+^ So remember how React encouraged functional purity, minimizing side-affects?

 ^ By passing values into our components instead of objects, we're seeing similar benefits.